 You will find a list of partner organisations here.

 What data does the Suffolk Information Partnership hold about me?

-You can update or remove your data and withdraw consent whenever you wish.
 You will need to contact the organisation that made the referral for you and the organisation you were referred to.
 You can find contact details for these organisations by clicking on their website link on the Partners page.